FAQs About the Program

 If you are accepted, you will receive an email asking you to reply with the semester you intend to register.
 After you send that email, you will be tagged in the registration system as able to enroll, and you can register.
 Make sure to leave time in your schedule if you have not applied or been accepted when your registration opens.
 The course is held Mondays, 3:00-3:50 PM, usually in Russell Hall.
 If you have questions about the class please email firstname.lastname@example.org.

 How will I be paired with a faculty mentor for UA 156?

 During your time in UA 155, you will interview faculty members, attend events to learn about their research, and listen to guests speaking about the research they do on campus.
 You will have help identifying and contacting faculty mentors who share your research interests.
 However, ultimately, you will be responsible for connecting with and selecting your faculty mentor.
 Make sure to visit our Research Database.

 How much time will I spend doing research?

-The time commitment varies during different stages of projects, but the rule of thumb is 3 hours of work per week for every hour of course credit earned.
-UA 156 is a 2 credit hour course, which will require about six hours per week of research work.
+The time commitment varies during different stages of projects, but generally, you an expect 3 hours of work per week for every hour of course credit earned.
+UA 156 is a 2 credit hour course, which will require about 6 hours per week of research work.

-If your mentor expects that you spend more time than this, he or she will make that clear prior to the start of your research semester.
+If your mentor expects you to spend more time than this, they will make that clear prior to the start of your research semester.